 What Really Causes Heartburn?

-Heartburn symptoms vary in severity and from person to person big time.
-You may have even had heartburn before and didn’t realize it.
+Heartburn, aka acid reflux symptoms vary in severity and from person to person, big time.
+You may have even had acid reflux before and didn’t realize it.

-A crappy meal or a stressful day can cause heartburn every once in awhile.
+A crappy meal or a stressful day can cause heartburn every once in a while.
 But, if you suffer from chronic acid reflux, it can be distracting and even debilitating.
-The secret is to get to the root issue of your heartburn, rather than cover up symptoms with over the counter drugs (which can do more harm than good).
+The secret is to get to the root issue, rather than cover up acid reflux symptoms with over the counter drugs (which can do more harm than good).

 Read on to find out how to get to the root of your acid reflux and avoid the things that could be making it worse.

 Stomach acid is a good thing.
 Your stomach secretes it on purpose to help you break down and digest your food.
 It’s only when production is too high or too low that things start to get uncomfortable.

 You may have experienced acid reflux without even realizing it.
 In addition to burning in your chest, acid reflux can cause: